 Inside the main school office, at the front desk, I filled out a form at the secretary’s insistence before she sent me into the room behind her.
 There, I sat in a leather chair and waited for news that would decide whether I was either crazy or correct.
 After an hour’s wait, the principal entered.

 Dontell, in truth, looked like a Mafia boss with his black hair, straitlaced suit and severe visage.
 Today, he seemed even more Mob-esque with a grim look on his face.
-“There was lead in the chicken,” he told me.
+“There was a toxic amount of lead in the chicken,” he told me.

-At my blank look, he repeated, “The cafeteria meat was contaminated with lead.”
+At my blank look, he repeated, “The cafeteria meat was contaminated.”
 Principal Dontell took a seat on his desk.
-“This could mean a great deal of trouble for the school.
-How did you know…” He consulted a folded paper in his hand.
+“This could mean a great deal of trouble.
+How did you figure it out…” He consulted a folded paper in his hand.
 “Avi?”

 “Was it planned?”
 My principal had just accused me of trying to kill the entire school…or at least the people in fifth period lunch.
 “Why don’t you sit here until this is settled?” he suggested before walking out of his office with a distracted air.
-For a man with so many fancy, framed awards and honors on his wall, he had seemed at a loss.
+For a man with so many framed awards and honors on his wall, he was at a loss.

 I sank back into the leather seat with a sigh that no one heard.
-Had I already made a mess of things?
+Had I made a mess of things?
+I didn’t really want to be here.
 As I shut my eyes to block out the office around me, soft, invisible fingers sealed them in place.
-Then, my entire body twitched in alarm as the solid support beneath me dropped away.
+Then the solid support beneath me dropped away, and my body twitched in alarm.
 It was as if a giant had tossed me into the air, and now the air was sucking me up, higher and higher to…to where, I had no idea.